Spinal open books and symplectic fillings with exotic fibers: Introduction

-In this paper we extend the results above to turn the problem of classifying symplectic fillings of a general planar spinal open book into a monodromy factorization problem, in a larger mapping class group that we call the {\bf spinal mapping class group} of a surface.
+In this paper, we extend the results above to turn the problem of classifying symplectic fillings of a general planar spinal open book into a monodromy factorization problem, in a larger mapping class group that we call the {\bf spinal mapping class group} of a surface.
 This mapping class group in particular contains diffeomorphisms of a surface that are not supported in the interior and will be defined in \S\ref{subsec: framed_mcg}.
-We show that the presence of exotic fibers in minimal symplectic fillings forces the fillings to be complements of multisections in bordered Lefschetz vibrations.
+We show that the presence of exotic fibers in minimal symplectic fillings forces the fillings to be complements of multisections in bordered Lefschetz fibrations.
+This phenomenon of exotic fiber can be considered as a ``singularity at infinity'' and has been largely unexplored.
+We expect our local model and description in terms of the spinal mapping class group to be also of interest for studying links of algebraic singularities in the spirit of \cite{Plamenevskaya_Starkston, Plamenevskaya_VHM, kaloti-li} and mirror symmetry.